 Enabling Engineering is a student organization that designs and builds low-cost devices to improve the lives of older adults, individuals with physical and cognitive disabilities, and the caregivers who assist them.
 Our projects aim to empower affected individuals by giving them greater independence, reducing medical burdens, and increasing social connectedness.

 Our projects are open to students of all ages.
 Whether you're a fifth year who's already heard about Enabling Engineering, or a first year looking for an interesting club to join, we can use your help.
-To hear about some of last year's projects and learn how you can be a part of one this year, come to our meeting for new members this Wednesday, September 21st, at 7pm in 305 Shillman.
+To hear about some of last year's projects and learn how you can be a part of one this year, come to our meeting for new members in September.
 You should also fill out this registration form to get on our mailing list.

 As a member of Enabling Engineering, you'll gain design experience, use your skills to make a difference in a disabled person's life, and connect with students and faculty from engineering and health sciences at Northeastern.
 Here are some group highlights from the last year: